ngntrgduc/movies-manager/README.md

 - `kdrama` = `series` + `Korea` (similarly, `cdrama` = `series` + `China`)
 - `anime` = `animation` + `Japan`
 - `romcom` = `romance` + `comedy`
-- For privacy reasons, this repo only includes a small sample of my original dataset, stored in `data/demo.csv`.
+- For privacy reasons, this repo only includes a small sample of my original dataset, stored in `data/data.csv`.
 - The Power BI report (`dashboard.pbix`) already contains sample data.
-If you want to refresh the report, update the data source to point to `data/demo.csv`.
+If you want to refresh the report, update the data source to point to `data/data.csv`.
+- Click is bad at handling clickable links, so it recommended to view notes in Streamlit web version instead of CLI.

 ## Recent updates
 - `v0.1.2` - Improved CLI